winesapOS/winesapOS/README.md

 | Beta | No |
 | Alpha | No |

-Here is how to upgrade winesapOS:
+Here is how to upgrade winesapOS.
+Do **NOT** use "Applications (bauh)" for upgrades, only for package installations.

 - GUI = Launch the "winesapOS Upgrade" desktop shortcut.
 - CLI = Launch the winesapOS upgrade script from the stable branch.